alexisv/blog/docs/_posts/2025-06-08-tanzu-mission-control-self-managed-installation.markdown

 <figcaption>Attach a TKGI Cluster</figcaption>
 </figure>

-Our TKGI cluster has been attached successfully!
-We can see our Openldap workload app there as well.
+My TKGI cluster has been attached successfully!
+I could see our Openldap workload app there as well.

 <figure>
 <div class="image-row-big">